dpfried/mocs/README.md

 ================
 MoCS is a system to visualize topics from the [DBLP](http://dblp.uni-trier.de/) database of research papers.
 A [live version of this code](http://mocs.cs.arizona.edu) is available, including a description of the algorithms implemented and demonstrations of the maps rendered by the system, and a research paper describing how the system works.

-Setup for command line interface
+Basic Setup
 --------
 Allows creation of basemaps through [`lib/cli_interface.py`](lib/cli_interface.py).

-1. Install the python dependencies listed in requirements.txt.
+1. Install the python dependencies listed in [requirements.txt](requirements.txt).
 Using pip:

         pip install -r requirements.txt